 If you can cope with a little ghostly activity, the fantastic hotel facilities and scenic Småland countryside setting will be well worth it.

 This is one of the most notorious hotels in Los Angeles for unexplained events.
 Although it’s closed now, and undergoing a major redevelopment, we couldn’t resist adding The Cecil, also known as Stay on Main, to our list of haunted hotels.

 Built in 1924, this Downtown hotel was supposed to be a top place to stay for businessmen and the social elite, but thanks to the Great Depression, The Cecil soon became home to runaways, criminals, death and violence.
 By 1931 the hotel had seen its first suicide, and since then it’s had at least 10 more.

 But The Cecil’s turbulent past doesn’t end there.
 It has served as a temporary home to its fair share of serial killers, including Richard Ramirez (aka the Night Stalker), who lived in the hotel during much of his horrific, mid-80s killing spree which saw the deaths of 13 people.
 He even used the hotel’s dumpster to dispose of his bloody clothes.

 Right up until it’s recent closure, countless other creepy tales and tragic stories have come from The Cecil Hotel, including unsolved murders and paranormal activity.

-With Halloween just around the corner, there’s no better time to test your nerve with a night in a haunted hotel.
+Test your nerve with a night in a haunted hotel.
 Earn CashPoints on all your hotel bookings with Norwegian and put them towards your next hair-raising adventure!